-Sheriff's Office Operations Center
+Operations Center

-The Oakland County Sheriff's Office operates one of the largest police/fire dispatch 911 centers in Michigan.
-The Sheriff's Office Operations Center is comprised of one chief of communications, six dispatch specialist shift leaders, 48 dispatch specialists, and one office assistant.
-A quality control auditor is also assigned to routinely review service and provides specific training to the staff.
-Five sergeants are assigned to the Unit to assist in a supervisory capacity and to provide assistance to local agencies in need of K-9, Arson Investigators, Traffic Crash Reconstruction, Crime Lab, SWAT Team, Aviation Unit, Dive/Rescue Team, or other Sheriff's Office special teams.
+IThe Oakland County Sheriff's Office operates one of the largest police/fire dispatch 911 centers in Michigan.
+The Operations Center is comprised of one chief of communications, two quality assurance supervisors, five dispatch specialist shift leaders, 58 dispatch specialists, and one office assistant.
+Five sergeants are assigned to assist in a supervisory capacity and to provide assistance to local agencies in need of special units like; K-9, Arson Investigators, Traffic Crash Reconstruction, Crime Lab, SWAT Team, Aviation Unit, Dive/Rescue Team, or other Sheriff's Office special teams.

-The Sheriff's Operations Center members underwent 2,472 hours of training in 2014 and were trained in a wide range of topics including how to handle domestic violence calls and how to help suicidal callers.
+The Sheriff's Operations Center members underwent 2,652 hours of training in 2015 and were trained in a wide range of topics including how to handle domestic violence calls and how to help suicidal callers.
 Their customer service ratings are reflective of the outstanding and rigorous training they undergo and the team members' commitment to excellence.

-The Unit answers all emergency and non-emergency calls for the Oakland County Sheriff's Office and six local law enforcement agencies.
+The Unit answers all emergency and non-emergency calls for the Oakland County Sheriff's Office and seven local law enforcement agencies.
 This includes 911 cell phone calls for many communities within Oakland County.
-Additionally, they dispatch for 16 fire departments.
-All call takers are fully trained in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).
-The Oakland County Sheriff's Office is the first and only agency in Michigan certified in all three dispatch protocols.
+Additionally, they dispatch for 18 fire departments.
+All call takers are fully trained and certified by the International Emergency Academies of Dispatch (IAED) in Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).
+The Oakland County Sheriff's Office is the first and only agency in Michigan certified in all three dispatch protocols